arangodb/arangodb-java-driver/tutorial/Tutorial.md

 System.out.println("Attribute b: " + readDocument.getAttribute("b"));
 ```

-After executing this program the console output should be:
+After executing this program, the console output should be:

 ```text
 Key: myKey